An event manager’s guide to corporate event planning

 People in this role need to handle the end-to-end logistics and planning of these events.
 That includes overseeing the designated budget; dealing with venues, vendors, and suppliers; handling the guest list; managing travel to and from the event; making sure all the required facilities are available for all (ex. parking, first aid, etc.); coordinating with legal teams; and guaranteeing the health and safety of all attendees, to name a few.

-5 skills an event manager needs to have
+5 Skills an event manager needs to have

 Pexels Canva Studio 3153198 1 1024x682